donini/wordpress-automation/README.md

 ## Requirements

-This libraries are required to run the automations, WP-CLI is required to run Wordpress command line procedures, NodeJS is required to perform the GruntJS tasks such, wp-cli, hint javascript, generate sprites of images, live reload of project and SASS is required to perform pre-processing of css files.
+This libraries are required to run the automations, WP-CLI is required to run WordPress command line procedures, NodeJS is required to perform the GruntJS tasks such, wp-cli, hint javascript, generate sprites of images, live reload of project and SASS is required to perform pre-processing of css files.

 *   WP-CLI ([All](http://wp-cli.org/docs/installing/))
 *   NodeJS ([Windows](http://nodejs.org/download/ "Node for windows")|[MAC OS](http://shapeshed.com/setting-up-nodejs-and-npm-on-mac-osx/ "Node for MAC"))